Part of Our Grow Your Greens Series

 Rocket Salad.
 A weaker peppery flavor.
-Plant grows up to 3' tall.
-It has lobbed leaves and a white flower.
+The plant grows up to 3' tall.
+It has lobed leaves and a white flower.

 Starting Seeds of Arugula

-Seed Depth: 1/8" on on soil surface and tamp down.
+Seed Depth: 1/8" on the soil surface and tamp down.

 Seed Spacing: 3-4" Thin to 4-6".